Patrickbro13/MCQ-maker/Readme.md

 7. Finally build path in your editor in the jsoup library to run the code.

 Problem Statement:
-To generate a quiz which includes multiple user profiles for students and one teacher .
+To generate a quiz which includes multiple user profiles for students and one teacher .Â

 Features:

 For Teacher,
 1. To create MCQs
-2. To take questions from internet
+2. To take questions from internetÂ
 3. To save results or question bank in files
 For Student,
 1. To attempt mcqs